microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequest.md

 ClientDriverProviderName | Used for Event Logging purposes if the Client has this capability.
 EvtDataCleanup | Callback to process queued data before it is flushed.
 TimeStamping | If TRUE, this Module timestamps enqueued requests and data buffers.
+EnableLookAside | Set to TRUE to allow more data buffers than pending requests. **Important: See Remarks.**

 -----------------------------------------------------------------------------------------------------------------------------------